Titles which end in an ellipsis (...) will bring up a dialog asking you for more parameters.

 Audio Units (Mac only), are added by the operating system, macOS, on Apple Mac computers.

 LV2 is a more advanced evolution of the LADSPA plug-in architecture.
-Note that LV2 effects in Audacity cannot yet display a full graphical interface.
+Note that not all LV2 effects display a full graphical interface.

 Virtual Studio Technology (VST) is a software interface that integrates software audio synthesizer and effect plug-ins with audio editors and recording systems, such as Audacity.